plunify/InTime-Vivado/sample-designs/README.md

 ### [Non-project mode](nonproject_mode/)

-**Available in InTime 2.6.11 onwards** - Older versions of InTime only supports Tcl based flow either in project mode or via a dcp.
+**Available in InTime version 2.6.11 onwards** - Older versions of InTime only support the Tcl-based flow either in project mode or via a DCP.

 This is a sample project to demonstrate how to use InTime in non-project mode.
-To use this build script, treat it like a project file, e.g. XPR, and open it directly with InTime.
+To use this build script, treat it like a project file, e.g. XPR, and open it directly in InTime.

 #### Description
-The tcl file is a typical build script.
+The Tcl file is a typical build script.
 It reads in a list of files.

 ```Tcl
 #